Tuesday, October 7, 2014

 The Art of Love

 Recently my friend Bill commissioned a painting of himself and his wife.
-Sadly Dottie passed away a year ago and she is sorely missed.
+Sadly, Dottie passed away a year ago and she is sorely missed.
 The image is a fond remembrance of a moment they shared.
 She often wore his shirts at the beach to hide from the tropical sun, nearly disappearing in them.

 Dottie championed healthy choices with kindness, sincerity and compassion.
 Her words of wisdom helped me quit smoking.
 As I worked on the painting conversations with Dottie played in my mind.
 She was the most naturally moderate person I’ve known, but then I never asked if she struggled to make sensible decisions because she never complained.
 Remarkably over the last few weeks I’ve found myself back at the gym and no longer buying comfort food.